ArchipelagoMW/Archipelago/docs/options api.md

 on the WebHost, with the grouping being collapsed when this is `True`.

 Options without a group name are categorized into a generic "Game Options" group, which is always the first group.
 If every option for your world is in a group, this group will be removed.
-There is also an "Items & Locations Options" group, which is automatically created using certain specified`item_and_loc_options`.
+There is also an "Items & Location Options" group, which is automatically created using certain specified `item_and_loc_options`.
 These specified options cannot be removed from this group.

 Both the "Game Options" and "Item & Location Options" groups can be overridden by creating your own groups with